Build a Creator Community That Makes Subscribers Stay — Discord, Telegram, and VIP Groups That Work

 Strengths:

-• No algorithm — every message is seen
+- No algorithm — every message is seen by every member

 Other Options

-• Private Snapchat: Good for casual, daily interaction.
-Limited to 1:1 or small groups.
+- Private Snapchat: Good for casual, daily interaction.
+Limited to small groups.

-• Private Reddit (r/your_community): Good for discussion-based communities.
+- Private Reddit community: Good for discussion-based communities.
 Less intimate than Discord or Telegram.

 Setting Up a Discord Community